AlexTereshenkov/AlexTereshenkov.github.io/content/great-support.md

 Did they really have to log out and log back in or a simple refresh of a web page would be enough (you may tweak server-side caching settings)?
-You may never figure this out and even though the problem is "solved" and the customer is happy, in the long run this was a lost.
+You may never figure this out and even though the problem is "solved" and the customer is happy, in the long run this was a loss.

 ### Show empathy